estilos-lab/mba2par/README.md

-# mba2par
+# Model-based Approaches to Profit-Aware Recommendation

-Model-based Approaches to Profit-Aware Recommendation
+The code will be publicly released after manuscript acceptance.